 Sandwich ribbon between crystals, bake at 375 (F) for twenty minutes on a bowl and twist extensions the shape of a windmill.

-Red and white melted bead suncatcher medallion
+Red and white melted bead medallion suncatcher DIY

 Most medallions are made by prefabricating smaller pieces in muffin tins.
 Then they are fused into an overall larger pattern.